For Part 1, click here

 ‘God bless us, every one’, repeated Scrooge and Cratchit, smiling as they raised and carefully tapped together their glasses.

-In time, Cratchit passed his CSA and joined Scrooge in partnership and when Scrooge came to retirement he did so reluctantly.
-He considered himself to have been a fortunate man to have had the career he did.
-Cratchit continued on, the practice grew and new partners were appointed.
-Though their processes and procedures didn’t always meet with the full approval of the CQC, the partners always enjoyed strong support from their practice population.
+In time, Cratchit passed his CSA and joined Scrooge in partnership.
+And for a while the practice prospered.
+Though their processes and procedures didn’t always meet with the full approval of the CQC, Scrooge and Cratchit always enjoyed the strong support of their patients.
 Scrooge’s experiences that night may not have changed the state of the NHS as a whole, but they did change how the NHS was manifested in one small corner of that great organisation.
-Scrooge never had any further encounters with spirits – he had no need of them.
-Afterwards it was always said of him that he was a doctor who cared for his patients more than he cared how he was thought of by people in power and that he knew how to support others and how he needed support of others himself.
+Scrooge became known as a doctor who cared for his patients more than he cared how he was thought of by those in power.
+He knew how to support others and recognised too how he himself needed the support of others.
 May that be truly said of us all.

 And so, as Mr Gray observed, ‘God bless us, Every One!’